cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2011-03-30
+    Built from new repo branched off teamhacksung. overlay and libstagefrighthw (video accell) disabled so it is stable now.
+    Camera is disabled (stubbed).
+    data, dbdata and cache partition switched to ext4.

 2011-03-02
     Added source modules for pvrsrvkm, s3c_bc and s3c_lcd to kernel sources and build them from scratch Refreshed, merged and rebuilt, media scanner works again